 Anyway, I’m doing this through the whole book and it’s been even more insightful than I thought.
 I already knew that I wrote a LOT of dialogue, but I didn’t really just how much, and I also didn’t realize how little internal monologue and emotion I put into this story.
 That’s one of the main things I need to fix, is showing more of what Catessa’s feeling and thinking and building more of a connection between her and the reader.

-I actually hate these tabs for this purpose, but I have tabs on the first page of each chapter.
+I actually really don’t like these tabs for this purpose, but I have tabs on the first page of each chapter.
 The problem with these particular tabs for this purpose is that they don’t stick far enough up/down the thing, so you can’t use them as a handle to flip to a page and they come off pretty easily even when you don’t use them as handles.
 But they’re still better than nothing, and they’re also helpful if I want to look from the side and see the rough length of each chapter.
 Chapter six, for instance (the one I just finished), is twice as long as any of the five before it (at least as far as scenes are concerned).
 I would definitely recommend using tabs to mark chapters, but I wouldn’t recommend this variety, lol.

 When I’m done with all of these notes I’ll go back to Google Docs and make all my edits on a fresh 3rd draft doc, fixing the tons of issues I’ve uncovered in this pass, balancing stuff out (less dialogue, more emotion, etc.), adding stakes to almost every scene, making her actually feel pain, etc. There’s a lot to get done this month, but I’m excited that I’ll be improving so much.